boranblok/AssortedMkvTools/README.md

 A simple C# app/script that transcodes all FLAC audio tracks in an MKV file to AAC encoded audio tracks.

-This is done utilizing the following third party components:
+This is done utilizing the following third party tools:

 * [MKVToolnix](http://www.bunkus.org/videotools/mkvtoolnix/) (mkvInfo, mkvExtract, mkvMerge)
 * [The official FLAC tools](http://flac.sourceforge.net/download.html)